 The Ice Hockey Players Benevolent Fund (IHPBF) has made a number of grants to ice hockey players since it was founded in 1996.

 GB U18’s Assistant Coach Jayne McClelland suffered a serious wrist injury in January 2019 at the U 18’s girls World Championships in Dumfries.
 The injury occurred during one of the teams training sessions where Jayne fell awkwardly and broke her wrist.
 The road to recovery for Jayne has not been easy and she is still receiving ongoing medical treatment with further surgery expected in the coming months.
 Away from the rink, Jayne is a hairdresser and due to the nature of the injury has been unable to return to full-time work since the injury.
 This has subsequently caused Jayne to fall into a difficult financial situation.
-The IHPBF received a request for support in November and are happy to announce that Jayne will receive a donation of £1000 to help towards covering Jayne’s ongoing financial commitments.
+The IHPBF received a request for support in November and are happy to announce that Jayne will receive a donation to help towards covering Jayne’s ongoing financial commitments.

 Andy Collins Trustee of the IHPBF said “Situations like Jayne’s is why the fund was set up.
 Jayne has given a tremendous amount of her time to the game and by no fault of her own has found herself in an unfortunate situation.
 What makes this donation extra special is we are able to provide this near to Christmas where finances are often further stretched”.